-The nearest tube stations are Charing Cross and Leicester Square.
+The nearest tube stations to Trafalgar Square are Charing Cross and Leicester Square.

 Trafalgar Square itself has many interesting sights including Nelson's Column, The National Gallery, and St. Martin-in-the-Fields.

 Nelson's Column was built in Trafalgar Square in 1843.
 The monument commemorates Admiral Horatio Nelson, who died defeating Napoleon at the Battle of Trafalgar in 1805.
-The column is 169 feet 5 3/4 inches (51.659 meters) high, and the monument is more than triple life-size.
+The column measures just over 169 feet high from the base to the top of Nelson's hat.

-A James Gibb's church, St. Martin-in-the-Fields, is located at the northeastern corner of Trafalgar Square.
+Built by James Gibb, Scottish architect, St. Martin-in-the-Fields, is located at the northeastern corner of Trafalgar Square.
 There has been a church on this site since the 13th century; the present building was completed in 1726.
 Its magnificent Corinthian portico has been frequently copied in the U.S. where it became a model for the Colonial style of church building.

 St. Martin-in-the-Fields is the official parish church for Buckingham Palace.
 Inside, there is a royal box on the left of the altar and one for the Admiralty on the right.

 The National Gallery

 The National Gallery takes up the entire north side of Trafalgar Square.
 It showcases works by well-known artists including Botticelli, Titian, Raphael, Michelangelo, Caravaggio, Rembrandt, Cezanne, Hogarth, and Gainsborough.